 Crypto IRS Letters 6173, 6174, and 6174-A, and CP2000 Notices

-The general purpose of these letters from the IRS is to inform taxpayers that the IRS has information on their cryptocurrency holdings and trades.
+The of these letters to inform taxpayers that the IRS has information on their cryptocurrency holdings and trades.
 They advise recipients to file amended returns and pay back taxes where necessary.

 You can view examples of the letters on the IRS's press release.

 IRS letter 6173 is the most serious letter.
 It requires a response by the date on the letter, whether it’s an amended return to properly include crypto or documentation supporting the fact that the crypto tax has been properly filed.

 Letters 6174 and 6174-A do not require a specific response, but request action to be taken if cryptocurrency wasn’t properly reported.
 Letter 6174 states, “We have information that you have or had one or more accounts containing virtual currency but may not know the requirements for reporting transactions involving virtual currency."

 Similarly, letter 6174-A states, “We have information that you have or had one or more accounts containing virtual currency but may not have properly reported your transactions involving virtual currency.”

 The letters also contain instructions on how to properly file crypto taxes, whether as income (Schedule C), capital gains (Schedule D), or supplemental income, like rental income or royalties (Schedule E).